| Why Eat Raw Cultured Dairy Products? 80% or more of your immune system is contained in your gastrointestinal

 properly process the foods we eat to avoid allergic responses

+to improperly and impartially digested food.
 There are many strains of healthy bacteria that can be beneficial

 to our bodies.
 The best sources of beneficial bacteria are